PayHelper/payments-hub/docs/source/includes/api/_orders.md

 payments | array | An array of Payment object which contains [payment methods](#payment-methods) objects. checkout_state | string | A state of the checkout process.
 Can be either: `cart`, `payment_selected` or `completed`. payment_state | string | A state of the payment.
-Can be either: `cart`, `new`, `processing`, `completed`, `failed`, `cancelled` or `refunded`.
+Can be either: `cart`, `new`, `processing`, `completed`, `failed`, `cancelled` or `refunded`. token_value | string | A unique token that is used in payment process.

 ## Create an order